python-pillow/Pillow/docs/handbook/image-file-formats.rst

 resolution image is read from the file, and the viewing transform is not taken into account.

-To enable FPX support, you must install olefile.
+To enable FPX support, you must install :pypi:`olefile`.

 .. note::